 How to Become a Dental Assistant

 Want to become a dental assistant?
-Most programs take less than a year—and many offer on-the-job training that leads directly to a career in healthcare.
+Most programs take less than a year—and many offer on-the-job training that prepares you for a career in healthcare; outcomes vary by location and job market.

 This guide covers everything you need to know: training, certification, salary, and licensing by state.